muratk5n/thirdwave/en/README.md

 ---

-After much globetrotting adventures (an outer here, the master of all) 9/11 Bond died near European landmass.
+After much globetrotting adventures (an "outer belt" hero, the master of all the New Lands) 9/11 Bond died near European landmass.

 ---